ngaivoronski/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A token is used for providing proof of authentication when interacting with a server.
+They are usually obtained when logging in.

 - [ ] What steps can you take in your web apps to keep your data secure?

+Have your data hosted on a back-end server that the user cannot access directly and can only do so through your front end by providing a token.

 - [ ] Describe how web servers work.

+Servers databases of information and functions which run seperatley from front-end applications and receive various requests and send back information based on pre-progreammed functions.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Create - .post
+Review - .get
+Update - .put
+Delete - .delete

 ## Project Set Up